clabrugere/M5-forecasting/README.md

 * **02-eda** is an extensive exploratory data analysis about the sales dynamics along several dimensions in order to better understand the dataset and get insights for modeling.

-* **03-baseline** contains the implementation of a gradient boosted trees (using Microsoft's LGBM implementation).
+* **03a-baseline** contains the implementation of a gradient boosted trees (using Microsoft's LGBM implementation).
 The restructured dataset is augmented with around 60 time-varying feature (such as rolling statistics, best autocorrelated lags per items, ...)

+* **03b-model_per_store** uses the same features engineering steps and model implementation as 03a, but instead of using one model for training and inference, one model per store category is used on subsets of the data.
+As seen in the EDA, sales dynamics can be quite different across stores.

-* **04-deep_models** implements a particular neural network architecture with Pytorch.
+* **03c-deep_models** implements a particular neural network architecture with Pytorch.
 The architecture is composed of three blocks:
     * A linear autoregressive block to learn inputs scale variations dependencies,
     * A two-scales convolutional neural network block to learn non-linear long term and short term dependencies,
     * A categories embedding block to learn a representation of time-independent covariates (store, department, state, ...)